Art3m1y/WebLibrary/README.md

 + Java
 + Spring 3
 + Hibernate
++ PostgreSQL
 ### How to start
-+ Clone repository from Github: https://github.com/Art3m1y/scooters-online-store.git
++ Clone repository from Github: https://github.com/Art3m1y/WebLibrary.git
 + Setup Java Development Kit
 + Copy properties from application.properties.origin, create application.properties and set your values
 + Compile and package the application to an executable JAR